antonpetkoff/identifier-suggestion/README.md

 Fundamentals:

+- [ ] Rewrite the Seq2Seq model without TensorFlow Addons
   - [ ] Add Beam Search Decoder for making multiple suggestions
+  - [ ] Add plot of attention weights

 - [ ] Increase Dataset to at least 1 million method samples for training
   - [ ] Select a set of Java repositories